Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 $\tan(a) - a$ increases as $a$ increases.
 The discrepancy therefore grows with angular distance from the instrument boresight.

+To relate this purely angular error to a solar image, consider the special case of a centered solar disk observed from distance $D$ expressed in solar radii.
-For an observer distance $D$ expressed in solar radii, the limb angle is:
+Then the solar-limb angle is:

 - $a_{\mathrm{limb}} = \sin^{-1}(1 / D)$